WH1T3-E4GL3/white-obfuscate/README.md

 A simple python code obfuscator.

 By using this tool you can make your code unreadable to anyone.
+But its still executable in its obfuscated condition.

 # Commands